lewinnovation/meccanico/SETUP.md

 If you get connection errors:
 1. Make sure Docker is running
 2. Check that the postgres container is running: `docker ps`
-3. Try restarting the container: `docker-compose restart postgres`
+3. Try restarting the container: `docker-compose -f docker-compose.local.yml restart postgres`

 ### Port Already in Use

 If ports 3000, 4000, or 5432 are already in use:
 1. Stop the conflicting services
-2. Or update the ports in `docker-compose.yml`
+2. Or update the ports in `docker-compose.local.yml`

 ### Seed Data Not Loading